CBelleLopez/cse15l-lab-report-2/lab-report-2.md

 `/add-message?s=<string>`

-* Note: "<string>" in the URL needs to be replaced with an actual string like: "hello" or "goodbye"
+* Note: The <, string, and, > in the URL needs to be replaced with an actual string like: "hello" or "goodbye"

 This means that the full link will be:
 > http://localhost:4000/add-message?s=<string>